Titicut Follies: Censorship

-In 1991, Superior Court judge Andrew Meyer allowed the film's release to the general public, saying that as time had passed, privacy concerns had become less important than First Amendment concerns.
+In August 1991, Superior Court judge Andrew Meyer allowed the film's release to the general public, saying that as time had passed, privacy concerns had become less important than First Amendment concerns.
 He also said that many of the former patients had died, so there was little risk of a violation of their dignity.
 The state Supreme Court ordered that "A brief explanation shall be included in the film that changes and improvements have taken place at Massachusetts Correctional Institution Bridgewater since 1966."

+According to Thomas W. Benson and Carolyn Anderson, "When Wiseman learned of Judge Meyer's decision, he called Alan Friedberg, President of Loews Cineplex Entertainment, which sponsors the Boston Film Festival, and a showing of Titicut Follies was arranged for the Cheri Theatre on 12 September 1991".

-The film was shown on PBS on September 4, 1992, its first American television airing.
-Before, a narrative warning and an introduction by Charlie Rose were played.
+The film premiered (Note: According to some sources, the film premiered on September 4th, 1992, but there is no evidence to support this.) on American television on PBS in April 1993.
+Before it was shown, a narrative warning and an introduction by Charlie Rose was played.
 Following the broadcast, a message was shown stating that improvements had been made since the time of production.

 The film is now legally available through its distributor, Zipporah Films Inc., for purchase or rental on DVD and for educational and individual license.
 Zipporah released the DVD to the home market in December 2007.

 In 2020, the film was shown on Turner Classic Movies.

-In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The film was selected for preservation in the United States National Film Registry by the Library of Congress in 2022 as being "culturally, historically, or aesthetically significant".
+The film was released in the UK in 2026 as part of a boxed set Blu-ray collection of several of Frederick Wiseman's films, titled Cinema Expanded: The Films of Frederick Wiseman.
+The film was scanned and restored in 4K by the British Film Institute; this marks the first time Titicut Follies has been released on high-definition media anywhere in the world.